Bob Morgan, Chair

 John and his wife Julie McClintock have four children and eight grandchildren between them.
 He enjoys travel, hiking, photography, and reading, especially history and the literature of the ancient world.

 Ruchir Vora began serving on the OWASA Board on August 28, 2014 as an appointee of the Town of Chapel Hill.
-He chairs the Community Engagement Committee and serves on the Natural Resources and Technical Services Committee.
+He serves on the Board's Finance Committee and the Natural Resources and Technical Services Committee.

 Mr. Vora is a Senior Consultant with the firm of ERM NC, Inc., where he does environmental health and safety audits, program development and environmental analyses.